Title Requirements and Quality Standards

 - The first line in the course description has to be “This course is not sponsored by or affiliated with Udemy, Inc.” (This is required for courses about Udemy!)

-- Don’t use direct or indirect references to monetary promises, making money, income etc. as being the purpose of your course.
+- Don’t use direct references to monetary promises, specific amounts or promises how much money or income etc. as being the purpose of your course.
 Students are here to learn skills that they can apply, so do focus the positioning of your course on the skill that students will learn.
-To pass Quality Review, your title and subtitle cannot include references to the word “money” or direct/indirect references to monetary promises, making money, income etc.
+To pass the Quality Review Process, your title, subtitle, and course description cannot include monetary promises related to making money, financial success, income etc.

 - Don’t over capitalize or use unnecessary punctuation or special characters (invalid characters, hyphens in the wrong places, multiple exclamation points etc.).